 Pennsylvania Bicycle Safety Law

-- When passing a bicyclist, drivers must allow at least four feet between their vehicle and the bicycle.
+- When passing an operator of a pedalcycle, drivers must allow at least four feet between their vehicle and the pedalcycle.

-- When traveling below the posted speed limit, cyclists must keep to the right side of the road unless they are making a left turn or riding on a one-way street.
+- When traveling below the posted speed limit, operators of pedalcycles must keep to the right side of the road unless it is unsafe to do so or unless they are making a left turn or riding on a one-way street.

-- If there is only one travel lane, bicyclists may use any portion of the lane to avoid hazards on the roadway.
+- If there is only one travel lane, operators of pedalcycles may use any portion of an available roadway that has a width of not more than one lane of traffic in each direction in any circumstance to avoid hazards on the roadway.

-- No turn by a driver can interfere with a bicyclist who is proceeding straight on a roadway.
-Drivers attempting to turn left must yield the right of way to bicyclists traveling in the opposite direction.
+- No turn by a driver can interfere with those operating a pedalcycle who is proceeding straight on a roadway while operating in accordance with Chapter 35 (relating to special vehicles and pedestrians).
+Drivers attempting to turn left must yield the right of way to operator of the pedalcycle traveling in the opposite direction.

-- It is illegal for motorists to force a bicyclist off of the road, and drivers who do this may face criminal charges.
+- It is illegal for motorists to force an operator of a pedalcycle off of the road, and drivers who do this may face criminal charges.